ADACS-Australia/adacs-nectar-images/README.md

 ## Notes:

-After the image is built and provisioned via packer, it is downloaded locally and 'shrunk' via `qemu-img`, before being re-uploaded to Nectar/OpenStack.
+1. After the image is built and provisioned via packer, it is downloaded locally and 'shrunk' via `qemu-img`, before being re-uploaded to Nectar/OpenStack.
 As a consequence, **several GB of local disk space is required** to run this script successfully.

+2. This code is based off https://github.com/NeCTAR-RC/packer-jupyternotebook.